goldenguy00/ExtraFireworks/README.md

 ## Known Issues

-* Fireworks spawn inside some of the larger foes on-hit, which is not intended
-* Not fully tested in multiplayer
 * This README probably should be buffed at some point
 * I don't know 3D modeling unfortunately